nacef112/LelapaAI-InkubaLM-Compression/README.md

-🥉 Bronze Medal Solution – Zindi Lelapa AI Buzuzu-Mavi Challenge 📌 Challenge Overview
-The Lelapa AI Buzuzu-Mavi Challenge focused on addressing a critical issue in AI: the lack of performant, lightweight language models for African languages.
-Existing open-source LLMs are too large and resource-intensive, often requiring high-end GPUs and consuming significant energy—barriers for wide deployment in Africa.

-This competition challenged participants to compress Lelapa AI’s InkubaLM—a small language model (SLM)—while retaining or improving performance on two underrepresented languages: Swahili and Hausa.

-🏆 Solution Summary
-This repository contains the solution that achieved a Bronze Medal in the challenge.

-✅ Goals Achieved:
-Model Compression: Applied quantization and pruning to reduce model size and inference time.

-Performance Optimization: Fine-tuned for downstream tasks in Swahili and Hausa.

-Balanced Trade-off: Delivered improved performance with significantly reduced resource demands.

-🧪 Tasks & Evaluation
-Participants were evaluated on:

-Sentiment Analysis

-AfriXNLI (Natural Language Inference)

-Machine Translation (English → Swahili/Hausa)

-The objective was to either:

-Increase average model performance on any of the tasks/languages, or

-Reduce model size and resource requirements, or

-Do both effectively.

-🔬 Techniques Used
-🔧 Quantization: Reduced model precision to 8-bit and 4-bit where applicable.

-✂️ Pruning: Removed redundant weights to decrease size.

-🌍 Language-Specific Fine-tuning: Focused on domain/task-specific data for Swahili and Hausa.

-💡 Impact
-This project contributes to:

-Making AI accessible in low-resource settings.

-Empowering African developers with deployable tools.

-Laying the groundwork for low-power NLP applications in healthcare, education, agriculture, and customer support.
+# 🧠 InkubaLM Compression for Swahili & Hausa
+### 🥉 Bronze Medal Solution – Zindi Lelapa AI Buzuzu-Mavi Challenge

+---

+## 🚀 Overview

+Open-source language models often underperform on African languages and demand high computational resources—barriers to real-world use in the African context.
+To make language AI truly inclusive, we need models that are **smaller**, **smarter**, and optimized for **resource-constrained environments**.

+The **Lelapa AI Buzuzu-Mavi Challenge** tasked participants with compressing Lelapa AI’s *InkubaLM*—an open-source small language model (SLM)—while **maintaining or improving performance** for two key African languages: **Swahili** and **Hausa**.

+This repository presents our **Bronze Medal-winning solution**. 🥉

+---

+## 🎯 Objectives

+✅ Compress InkubaLM to reduce size and inference cost
+✅ Retain or improve model accuracy on core NLP tasks
+✅ Ensure usability on low-resource devices and CPUs
+✅ Focus on **Swahili** and **Hausa** performance

+---

+## 🧪 Tasks & Evaluation

+The model was evaluated across three NLP tasks:

+- 🗣️ **Sentiment Analysis**
+- 🧠 **Natural Language Inference** (AfriXNLI – true/false reasoning)
+- 🌍 **Machine Translation** (English → Swahili & Hausa)

+Performance could be improved by either:
+- Increasing task accuracy,
+- Reducing model size,
+- Or both.

+---

+## 🛠️ Techniques Applied

+🔧 **Quantization** – Reduced precision (8-bit & 4-bit) for faster, leaner models
+✂️ **Pruning** – Removed redundant parameters
+🌐 **Language-Specific Fine-tuning** – Custom fine-tuning on Swahili and Hausa datasets

+---

+## 🌍 Why It Matters

+This work moves us closer to a future where African languages have **equal representation** in the AI ecosystem.
+Smaller, smarter models enable:

+- ✅ Faster NLP on standard CPUs
+- ✅ Offline language tools
+- ✅ Scalable deployment in education, agriculture, health, and customer service

+---

+## 🏗️ Repository Structure